bioFAM/prismo/docs/modeldescription.md

 ## Using prior domain knowledge

-PRISMO fully supports the approach pioneered in MuVI{cite:p}`pmlr-v206-qoku23a` to use prior domain knowledge.
+MOFA-FLEX fully supports the approach pioneered in MuVI{cite:p}`pmlr-v206-qoku23a` to use prior domain knowledge.
 Given one or multiple feature sets, consisting of for example genes belonging to the same biochemical pathways, the goal is to reserve one factor for each feature set, forcing weights for all features not included in the respective gene set to 0.
 However, domain knowledge is often imperfect, thus the feature sets may be incomplete or contain superfluous features.
 The model therefore allows a measure of noisiness: Weights for features not included in a feature set are strongly shrunk towards zero, but are allowed to be non-zero if strongly supported by the data.